Gaspard Ulliel: Saint Laurent and It's Only the End of the World (2014–2019)

-Last roles and unfinished projects (2021–2022)
+Final roles and unfinished projects (2021–2022)

-In January 2021, he was a member of the jury of the Gérardmer Fantasy Film Festival in France.
+In January 2021 he was a jury member at the Gérardmer Fantasy Film Festival in France.

-Between April and May 2021, Ulliel filmed Alex Lutz and Arthur Sanigou's La Vengeance au Triple Galop, a comedy TV film for France's Canal Plus (and a parody of the 1983 Australian TV series Return to Eden), where he appeared as plastic surgeon Danley Marchal-Widkins opposite Marion Cotillard and Audrey Lamy.
+Between April and May 2021 Ulliel filmed Alex Lutz and Arthur Sanigou's La Vengeance au Triple Galop, a comedy TV film for France's Canal Plus (and a parody of the 1983 Australian TV series Return to Eden), where he appeared as plastic surgeon Danley Marchal-Widkins opposite Marion Cotillard and Audrey Lamy.
 This was Ulliel's last film to be released during his lifetime, and it was broadcast by Canal Plus on 4 October 2021.

-In June 2021, Ulliel finished shooting his penultimate film (and his last live-action) More Than Ever, directed by Emily Atef, which made its world premiere at the Cannes Film Festival on 21 May 2022.
+In June 2021 Ulliel finished shooting his penultimate film (and his last live-action) More Than Ever, directed by Emily Atef, which made its world premiere at the Cannes Film Festival on 21 May 2022.

-In July 2021, Ulliel joined the cast of the Disney+ streaming superhero miniseries Moon Knight, set in the Marvel Cinematic Universe and released on 30 March 2022.
-He portrayed the villain Anton Mogart / Midnight Man opposite Oscar Isaac, Ethan Hawke and May Calamawy, guest starring in the episode "The Friendly Type".
+In July 2021 Ulliel joined the cast of the Disney+ streaming superhero miniseries Moon Knight, set in the Marvel Cinematic Universe and released on 30 March 2022.
+He portrayed the villain Anton Mogart / Midnight Man opposite Oscar Isaac, Ethan Hawke, and May Calamawy, guest-starring in the episode "The Friendly Type".

-Ulliel voiced the doll Scott in Bertrand Bonello's hybrid live-action and animation film Coma, which had its world premiere at the Berlin Film Festival where it competed in the Encounters section on 12 February 2022, marking it as the first film released after Ulliel's death.
-Bonello said on 24 December 2021 that he had just finished filming Coma, which makes it the last film that Ulliel filmed but Ulliel's presence in Coma was kept a secret until it was selected for the Berlin Film Festival in February 2022.
+Ulliel voiced the doll Scott in Bertrand Bonello's hybrid live-action and animation film Coma, which had its world premiere at the Berlin Film Festival and competed in the Encounters section on 12 February 2022, marking it as the first film released after Ulliel's death.
+Bonello said on 24 December 2021 that he had just finished filming Coma, which makes it the last film that Ulliel shot, but Ulliel's participation was kept a secret until it was selected for the Berlin Film Festival in February 2022.
 He was also set to collaborate for the third time with Bonello in the science-fiction film The Beast, co-starring with Léa Seydoux.
 Shooting was scheduled to start in April 2022.

-In December 2021, Ulliel started shooting Of Money and Blood, a Canal Plus crime thriller miniseries about the carbon tax fraud where he would play a character inspired by French businessman Arnaud Mimran.
-In January 2022, Ulliel was on a break from shooting Of Money and Blood when he died after a skiing accident.
+In December 2021 Ulliel started shooting Of Money and Blood, a Canal Plus crime thriller miniseries about the carbon tax fraud where he would play a character inspired by French businessman Arnaud Mimran.
+In January 2022 Ulliel was on a break from shooting Of Money and Blood when he died after a skiing accident.
 The production, which was directed by Xavier Giannoli, still had 84 more days of shooting.
 Ulliel had been expected to return to the set on 24 January.
-On 18 February 2022, Canal Plus confirmed to France's Le HuffPost that actor Niels Schneider would replace Ulliel in the miniseries.
+On 18 February 2022 Canal Plus confirmed to France's Le HuffPost that actor Niels Schneider would replace Ulliel in the miniseries.
 Ulliel and Schneider were friends and co-stars in the films One Nation, One King (2018) and Sibyl (2019).